POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 - After installation, ensure you verify the setup by following our :ref:`Verification Guide <verification>`.
 - Always ensure you activate the `posydon_env` environment before running POSYDON.
-- If you encounter issues during the installation, consult our :ref:`Troubleshooting Guide <installation-issues>` or seek support from the community or developers, see the :ref:`contact us <contact-info>` page.
+- If you encounter issues during the installation, consult our :ref:`Troubleshooting Guide <installation-issues>` or seek support from the community or developers, see the :ref:`contact us <contact_info>` page.